tcohenkl/Gravity-is-Your-Worst-Enemy/README.md

 # Gravity is Your Worst Enemy

 ## Introduction
 _"Gravity is Your Worst Enemy"_ is an original lunar landing video game which was created in the span of a month.
 This project was conceived to familiarize myself with C++ and its vast range of libraries.
-I wanted to challenge myself to not only understand the intricacies of the language but to also manage and organize a large-scale project and use github.
+I wanted to challenge myself to not only understand the intricacies of the language but to also manage and organize a large-scale project using github.
 Throughout the development process, I found it very challenging to imitate the nuances of space physics, particularly the inertia and momentum of the rocket ship movement and the complexities of rocket landing on a rotating planet.

 <img width="466" alt="Screen Shot 2023-09-05 at 4 48 54 PM" src="./assets/readme/game.png">